craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The People....md

 	- <Blessed be the Obelisk.
 Ohum, Obelisk.
 Blessed be the Obelisk.
 Ohum, Obelisk.>

 ###### Politics
-- Kill the heretic, burn the infidel, slay the invader.
+- Kill the heretic, burn the infidel, slay the invader. `(Hostile)`
-- Fight without honor, for your enemy will do the same.
+- Fight without honor, for your enemy will do the same. `(Hostile)`
-- If you become disabled, join the Obelisk in your final blaze.
+- If you become disabled, join the Obelisk in your final blaze. `(Hostile)`